mana170183/bolt-new-portal-ai-music/README.md

 - Check that no other service is using port 5000
 - Verify the backend server starts without errors
 - Test the health endpoint: `curl http://localhost:5000/health`
+- Make sure you're running the startup script from the project root directory

 **Common Errors:**
 - `ECONNREFUSED 127.0.0.1:5000`: Backend server is not running
 - `500 Internal Server Error`: Check backend terminal for error messages
 - `Authentication failed`: Backend server may have crashed or restarted
+- `cd: no such file or directory: backend`: Run the script from the project root directory
+- `ModuleNotFoundError: No module named '_signal'`: Corrupted Python environment - delete the `backend/venv` folder and run the startup script again

 ## 🏗️ Architecture